Jubatian/rrpge-spec/specs/acc_arch.rst

               |
               V
     +-------------------+
-    |   Read AND mask   | Applies the Read AND mask on each pixel
+    | Px. barrel rotate | Barrel rotates each pixel by the given count
     +-------------------+
               |
               V
     +-------------------+
-    | Px. barrel rotate | Barrel rotates each pixel by the given count
+    |  Read AND/OR mask | Applies the Read AND & OR masks on each pixel
     +-------------------+
               |
               V